 Most people with uncomplicated flu cases do not need treatment.
 Symptoms typically improve with plenty of rest, fluids, and over-the-counter medicines.

 A doctor might prescribe antiviral drugs as a treatment or preventive option if a person has an increased risk of severe flu complications.

 So far, the Food and Drug Administration (FDA) have approved four antiviral drugs that the CDC recommend for combatting currently circulating flu viruses:

 - zanamivir (Relenza)

 - peramivir (Rapivab)

-Antiviral drugs are not a substitute for the flu vaccine.
+Also, antiviral drugs are no substitute for the flu vaccine.

-The immune system protects your body from infection.
-When it is in tiptop shape and functioning properly, the immune system launches an attack on threats — such as flu viruses.
+The immune system protects the body from infection.
+When it is functioning properly, the immune system launches an attack on threats, such as flu viruses.

-For most individuals, the immune system does a good job of regulating itself.
-But immune system disorders, allergies, asthma, medications, and autoimmune diseases can all impact how well the immune system works.
+While the immune system usually does a good job of regulating itself, certain disorders, allergies, asthma, and some medications can limit immune function.